-Berkeley Lab has had a leadership role in security in scientific computing environments for many years, including the development of the Zeek (Bro) Network Security Monitor, as well as leading several DOE-sponsored activities related to defining a cybersecurity research program within the DOE.
+Berkeley Lab has had a leadership role in security in scientific computing environments and research cyberinfrastructure for many years, including the development of the Zeek (Bro) Network Security Monitor, as well as leading several DOE-sponsored activities related to defining a cybersecurity research program within the DOE.
 Berkeley Lab is the lead institution of Trusted CI, the NSF Cybersecurity Center of Excellence.

 Leading studies into scientific data integrity, scientific data confidentiality, and software assurance in science, operational technology in science, and building security into NSF Major Facilities by design. ⇒ The latter is directly impacting design, construction, and operations of the California Coastal Research Vessel, the NSF Regional Class Research Vessels, U.S. Antarctic Program’s $1B icebreaker, and Ocean Observatory Initiatives’ replacement of hundreds of underwater autonomous vehicles.

-Developed definitions and R&D roadmaps for hardware/software co-design of future HPC systems, high-throughput networks, and networked scientific instruments to build cybersecurity in by design. ⇒ Led directly to HPC cybersecurity elements of DOE funding solicitations and has been central to NIST HPC Security working group.
+Developed definitions and research roadmaps for hardware/software co-design of future HPC systems, high-throughput networks, and networked scientific instruments to build cybersecurity in by design. ⇒ Led directly to HPC cybersecurity elements of DOE funding solicitations and has been central to NIST HPC Security working group.

 Development of secure computation architectures optimized for scientific computing to ensure trustworthiness of scientific data from the edge to the HPC center.